wp-plugins/wp-user-avatar/readme.txt

 * Allow Contributors and Subscribers to upload their own avatars.
 * Limit upload file size and image dimensions for Contributors and Subscribers.

+**Introducing Support Desk**

+We're at [FlipperCode](http://www.flippercode.com/), committed to excellent support to make every download worth for the user.
+Happily announcing [Support Desk](http://www.flippercode.com/forums/) for our valuable users to engaged with multiple support desk person for fast turnout.

 == Installation ==